itsfuad/FCCIMPL/website/src/content/docs/basics/comments.md

 let x := 5;  // Set x to 5
 let total := 0;  // Initialize total to zero

-// Good: No comment needed—the code is self-explanatory let retry_count := 5;
+// Good: No comment needed - the code is self-explanatory let retry_count := 5;
 let sum := 0;
 ```